pkpdapp-team/pkpdapp/README.md

 - creating statistical, population models

-- exploring the properties drug models by forward simulation for different
+- exploring the properties of drug models by forward simulation for different
   - parameter regimes
   - different dosing schedules and administration routes
   - different population models
   - different noise models

 - finding the best model for a given dataset

+At heart of the app is it to provide a best-practice pipeline for PKPD modeling that will make it easier to compare different modelling startegies.

 If you are interested and would like to contribute to the project, you are welcome to drop me an email.
 Especially at a later stage of the project, when the basic architecture of the app is sorted out, contributions will be very welcome.